KDanielson05/data-science-SP25/challenges/c10-islands-pt2-assignment.md

 - How are farming occupation and islander worth related for the residents of Helvig?

+  - Null hypothesis: There is no statistical difference between the `Worth` in various farming `Type`s in Helvig.

 - **We believe that certain farming occupations increase islander individual worth.** We are also investigating gender and age in conjunction to isolate the effects of farming occupation and worth.